-Bath Salts

-- Agitation, insomnia, irritability, dizziness, depression, paranoia, delusions, suicidal thoughts, seizures, and panic attacks - Impaired perception of reality, reduced motor control, and decreased ability to think clearly - Rapid heart rate (which may lead to heart attacks and strokes), chest pains, nosebleeds, sweating, nausea, and vomiting
+- Bath Salts are a synthetic stimulant usually in the form of a white or brown crystal-like powder. · Agitation, insomnia, irritability, dizziness, depression, paranoia, delusions, suicidal thoughts. seizures, and panic attacks - Impaired perception of reality, reduced motor control, and decreased ability to think clearly - Rapid heart rate (which may lead to heart attacks and strokes), chest pains, nosebleeds, sweating, nausea, and vomiting